DimYfantidis/progressive-robotics-assessment/README.md

     ```
     This can be repeated in as many terminals as needed, allowing multiple ROS 2 components to operate concurrently.

-3. Top stop the container's execution, log out from every terminal within docker by typing `exit` and then `docker stop dimitris-container` in the host machine.
+3. Top stop the containers' execution, type `exit` in each terminal accessed within the aforementioned command (guest terminals) and then type `docker compose down` in the root directory of the project (host machine).

 ## Build the ROS2 Workspace